laurilehmijoki/s3_website/README.md

 ### For Jekyll users

-Run the `s3_website cfg create` in the root directory of your Jekyll project.
-`s3_website` will automatically look for the site output in the *_site* directory.
+S3_website will automatically discover your website in the *_site* directory.

 ### For Nanoc users

-Run the `s3_website cfg create` in the root directory of your Nanoc project.
-`s3_website` will automatically look for the site output in the *public/output* directory.
+S3_website will automatically discover your website in the *public/output* directory.

 ### For others